limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-18](/assets/images/posts/pinkys-palace-walkthrough/screenshot-18.png)

-It's likely that we are looking at a classic stack buffer overflow.
-The following supported that suspicion.
+It's likely that we are looking at a classic stack buffer overflow as the following supported that suspicion.

 _ASLR disabled_